 To locate an HIV organization or other HIV-related service in your area, visit HIV411.

 Coming to terms with your diagnosis

 - The Positive Side, CATIE’s health and wellness magazine for people living with HIV

 Safer sex and safer drug use

-- When to start from A Practical Guide to HIV Drug Treatment, CATIE’s guide to antiretroviral therapy
+- Starting treatment from Your Guide to HIV Treatment, CATIE’s guide to antiretroviral therapy

 HIV and the law

 - HIV non-disclosure and criminal law: Implications of recent Supreme Court of Canada decisions for people living with HIV – Canadian HIV/AIDS Legal Network